kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	-	Use a weighted sum of a region of the spectrum, or the integrated area under a region in the spectrum (these 2 approaches are similar/equivalent)
 	-	Use the spectrum to predict a certain property of interest, and then monitor that property instead.
 For example: use the spectrum to predict the colour of cookies (i.e. how well baked they are) and monitor the "well-bakedness" characteristic.

-	Later on we will learn about :ref:`multivariate monitoring methods <LVM-monitoring>`.
+	Later on we will learn about :ref:`multivariate monitoring methods <LVM_monitoring>`.